cosmos/sdk-tutorials/b9lab-content/3-main-concepts/16-ibc.md

 This is accomplished by specifying a set of data structures, abstractions, and semantics that can be implemented by any distributed ledger provided they satisfy a small set of requirements.

-IBC can be used to build a wide range of cross-chain applications, which include token transfers, atomic swaps, multi-chain smart contracts (with or without mutually comprehensible virtual machines, and data & code sharding of various kinds.
+IBC can be used to build a wide range of cross-chain applications, which include token transfers, atomic swaps, multi-chain smart contracts (with or without mutually comprehensible virtual machines), and data and code sharding of various kinds.

 Modules do not require in-depth knowledge of the low-level details of clients, connections, and proof verification.